patrick-heese/aws-receipt-processing-system/README.md

 ## Skills Applied
 - Designing and implementing serverless architectures.
 - Configuring event-driven triggers between AWS services.
-- Building IAM roles and policies with least-privilege access.
+- Building IAM roles and policies with least-privilege access, scoped to application resources (managed policies used where practical).
 - Integrating AWS Textract for document analysis.
 - Persisting structured data in DynamoDB.
 - Automating notifications with SES.